Sample PERM Advertisement

 Sample PERM Advertisement in a Newspaper of General Circulation:

-Sample PERM Advertisement is one of our biggest search keywords.
 If you are looking for a sample of how to structure your PERM immigration advertising, you came to the right place.

-(B) Advertisements in – or professional journals. ( 1 ) Placing an advertisement on two different Sundays in the - of general circulation in the area of intended employment most appropriate to the occupation and the workers likely to apply for the job opportunity and most likely to bring responses from able, willing, qualified, and available U.S. workers.
+(B) Advertisements in – or professional journals. ( 1 ) Placing an advertisement on two different Sundays in the newspaper of general circulation in the area of intended employment most appropriate to the occupation and the workers likely to apply for the job opportunity and most likely to bring responses from able, willing, qualified, and available U.S. workers.

-( 2 ) If the job opportunity is located in a rural area of intended employment that does not have a – with a Sunday edition, the employer may use the edition with the widest circulation in the area of intended employment.
+( 2 ) If the job opportunity is located in a rural area of intended employment that does not have a newspaper with a Sunday edition, the employer may use the edition with the widest circulation in the area of intended employment.

 If this ad were in Los Angeles county, that means you could choose between the Los Angeles Daily News, or The Los Angeles Times.